VIDEO GAME FAVS

 Animal Crossing: New Horizons

-i do miss how much personality and Unique Dialogue the villagers had in New Leaf, but i've had a LOT of fun with all the customization options and obsessively decorating my house in this game. it takes a lot of what made the older games good while being a fresh, distinct entry into a series that had some previous issues with being kinda stale (looking at you City Folk)
+while it isn't perfectly catered to Every Single One Of My Animal Crossing Wishes, it takes a lot of what made the older games good while being a fresh, distinct entry in a series that previously had issues with being kinda stale (looking at you City Folk)

 Banjo-Kazooie